AshNiz24/AshNiz24/README.md

   <img src = "https://github-readme-stats.vercel.app/api?username=AshNiz24&show_icons=true&count_private=true&theme=dark&hide=issues&line_height=32">
 </p>

- <p>I am a Flutter developer passed out from College of Engineering Trivandrum.
+ <p>I am a Flutter developer graduated from College of Engineering Trivandrum.
 I have experience working with REST API's, Firebase backend, Figma and a bit of google appscript.
 I have also published a simple flutter app onto google playstore</p>

 <p>I am currently studying Flutter Web and how to integrate hardware sensors to Flutter apps to create smart IoT applications.I focus on product development and management too.
 I am an empathetic person by which I am able to communicate and understand my colleagues.
 I am a hustler and a lover of new tech, trying to understand how the universe works and the purpose of our existence.
-Plays piano, loves memes, dark humour, food, gaming, art etc.</p>
+Plays piano, loves memes, food, gaming, art etc.</p>
 <br>